 – Participants spend two to three hours per online module at your own pace for a total of six interactive online modules (approximately 15 hours over 4 weeks).

 – Meet for 1.5 hours via webinar every week to further discuss the topics and participate in peer collaboration.
 The application survey asks your availability.

 – July 27 to August 26 (online +webinars)

-– August 26: Final in-person or remote session will take place to share plans for your course and exchange challenges, inspirations, and lessons learned.
+– August 26: Final virtual webinar will take place to share plans for your course and exchange challenges, inspirations, and lessons learned.

 View and download the detailed Google Sheet schedule.